 Once conditioned, I was amazed at how well the paint took chalk.
 Squirt played around with it for quite a while, writing lots of messages on it.
 Each time, the chalk showed up bright and clear, and wiped away easily with just a paper towel.

-The cookie jar was pretty neat already, but I wanted to decorate it for Valentine’s Day.
-I also wanted the decoration to be removable so I could change it for other holidays.
-The solution was a package of cling vinyl that I found in a variety of colors.
+The cookie jar was pretty neat already, but I wanted to add hearts to decorate it for Valentine's Day.
+And since I wanted the decoration to be removable so I could change it for other holidays, I decided to use cling vinyl sheets that I found in a variety of colors.

 While Squirt was drawing on the chalkboard, I traced a heart shape onto the back of the red and white vinyl and then cut a bunch of them out.